Reversible Residual Normalization Alleviates Spatio-Temporal Distribution Shift: Introduction

 Spatio-temporal forecasting is fundamental to managing dynamic systems, ranging from urban traffic \cite{guo2019attention, shi2020spatial, fang2019gstnet} and environmental monitoring \cite{liang2023airformer, hu2022air, jin2023spatio} to public health surveillance.
 Effective models must capture both the spatial dependencies among interconnected locations and the temporal dynamics governing system evolution.
 Despite deep learning advancements, a critical challenge persists: distribution shift.
 This phenomenon occurs when statistical properties change, violating the assumption that training and testing data follow identical distributions.
 In spatio-temporal systems, this shift is dual-natured.
 Temporally, observations drift due to evolving dynamics; spatially, locations exhibit statistical heterogeneity despite sharing underlying correlations.
 This Spatio-Temporal distribution shift \cite{HuFYWXFW23} severely degrades generalization when networks trained on historical data confront evolved patterns during inference.

-Current mitigation strategies primarily focus on time series, using methods like instance normalization \cite{ulyanov2016instance} to standardize sequences.
-However, these techniques do not naturally extend to graph-structured data.
-Applying normalization independently to each node neglects spatial heterogeneity and may disrupt topological relationships.
-Furthermore, most spatio-temporal architectures focus on correlation modeling while implicitly assuming stationarity, creating a gap between model assumptions and the non-stationary nature of real-world data.
+Current mitigation strategies primarily focus on time series, using methods like instance normalization \cite{ulyanov2016instance, kim2021reversible} to standardize sequences and remove non-stationary components.
+However, a critical gap emerges when these temporal techniques are directly transplanted to the spatio-temporal domain.
+Applying normalization independently to each node neglects spatial heterogeneity, where distinct geographic locations inherently possess different variance scales and implicitly disrupts the underlying topological dependencies of the graph.
+Simply put, standardizing a traffic hub and a suburban road with the same unconstrained temporal variance metrics erases their crucial spatial distinctions, confusing the downstream forecasting models.

-To bridge this gap, we propose \textbf{Reversible Residual Normalization} (RRN), a novel framework that extends normalization to the spatio-temporal domain via invertible transformations.
-RRN integrates three key components: Center Normalization \cite{qi2023lipsformer}, a Lipschitz-continuous alternative \cite{zha2021invertible, behrmann2019invertible, park2024mitigating} that removes shifts while maintaining invertibility; graph convolutional operations within invertible residual blocks \cite{park2024mitigating} for spatially-aware normalization; and spectral normalization \cite{MiyatoKKY18} to constrain the transformation.
-This bidirectional framework maps data into a stationary latent space for easier learning and uses the inverse transformation to restore location-specific characteristics.
-Extensive experiments on real-world benchmarks demonstrate that our model-agnostic approach consistently improves performance, validating the necessity of addressing distribution shift in spatio-temporal systems.
+To bridge this gap, we propose \textbf{Reversible Residual Normalization} (RRN), a novel framework that strictly extends normalizing flows to the spatio-temporal domain without sacrificing spatial correlations.
+The core innovation of RRN lies in replacing conventional normalizations with \textbf{Bounded Scale Normalization} (BSN).
+Unlike Instance Normalization, which introduces gradient singularities and violates invertibility conditions when temporal variance approaches zero, BSN adaptively stabilizes variance shifts while explicitly bounding the Lipschitz constant.
+We embed this module alongside spectral-constrained graph convolutions within invertible residual blocks.
+This bidirectional framework maps heterogeneous data into a partially stabilized latent space for forecasting, and reconstructs the spatial nuances through inverse transformation.

+In summary, our main contributions are threefold: \begin{itemize} \item We propose Bounded Scale Normalization (BSN) to adaptively scale temporal variance while mathematically guaranteeing Lipschitz continuity, resolving the instability of standard instance normalization in invertible architectures. \item We design Reversible Residual Normalization (RRN), an invertible framework that combines BSN and spectral-constrained graph convolutions.
+It explicitly addresses spatio-temporal distribution shifts while preserving the underlying graph topology. \item We evaluate RRN across multiple datasets and backbone architectures.
+The results demonstrate that our framework consistently improves forecasting performance as an effective plug-and-play module. \end{itemize}